 Buying a car is a big deal for a teen.
 Do your best to help him choose not only a great-looking car, but one that is proven safe by current vehicle safety standards.
 This is an exciting time for your child, and there are many ways you can make sure he makes a good decision.

-The best electrical supply could be found online at the store.
+The only good handgun safe could be found online at the store.

-What do you think about the facial hair supplements, which are sold so widely online?
+What do you think about the best beard oil, which is sold so widely online?